GenericName1911/SC2FLA-FOSS-Edition/README.md

 This FOSS edition builds on Daniil's last public SC2FLA version.
 It adds **basic compatibility with newer SC formats** and offers **extended support** for SC2FLA.
 It **does not** have advanced features from the paid version, but it is a usable solution for those needing basic conversion capabilities.
 It supports:

 - Basic `.sc` to `.fla` conversion
+- Minor Bug fixes
+- Version detection for `.sc` files
 - Downgrade support for SC2 to SC1 format via `ScDowngrade.exe`
-- Version detection for `.sc` files
+- Decode support for .SCTX format via `SctxConverter.exe`
 - Support for batch processing of files

 ## Support